CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/README.md

 ![texto cualquiera por si no carga la imagen](https://github.com/CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/blob/main/Profiles_consumption_comparison.jpg)

 Thus the data of the graph is now available for use.
+A further step is the disaggregation of this general profile into commercial and residential profiles.

-# Typical load profile MV CIGRE benchmark
+# Disaggregation of general profile into commercial and residential load type